rkthoya/simpleCI/README.md

 `git add new_file`
 `git commit -m "new file" new_file`

-observer.py will rregister the new commit and notify the dispatcher.
+observer.py will register the new commit and notify the dispatcher.
 The output can be seen in the respective shells.
 Once the dispatcher receives the test results, it stores them in a test_results/ folder in the project's code base, using the commit id as the file name.